We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Why it’s Great

-For about a quarter of the price of premium models, the Swagman XTC2 Tilt is the best budget hitch mounted bike rack you can buy.
-Put plainly, it provides everything you need to transport your bike from point A to point B.
+For about a quarter of the price of premium models, the Swagman XTC2 Tilt is the best budget hitch mount bike rack you can buy.
+Put plainly, it provides everything you need to transport a bike from point A to point B.

-The padded foam hooks and two wheel straps do an excellent job of securely holding your bike while on your way to the trailhead, and the adjustable trays fit wheel sizes from 20 to 29 inches and tires up to 2.5 inches in width (fatbike trays are sold separately).
-We also like that the Swagman tilts down and out of the way to allow easy access to the back of a car, a feature not commonly found on budget bike racks.
+The padded foam hooks and two wheel straps do an excellent job of securely holding a bike while on the way to a trailhead, and the adjustable trays fit wheel sizes from 20 to 29 inches and tires up to 2.5 inches in width (fatbike trays are sold separately).
+We also like that the Swagman tilts down and out of the way to allow easy access to the back of a car, a feature not commonly found on budget hitch racks.
 Finally, the Swagman carrier folds up nicely and only weighs about 30 pounds, making it one of the easiest hitch-mounted platform options to store.
 All things considered, the Swagman XTC2 Tilt has a lot going for it.

 How it Compares